mtunique/knows/README.md

 knows
 =====
-Android app knows server by mtunique.
+Android app knows server by mtunique at uniquestudio.